-For example, a company may wish to create a new dosage form that is faster acting, combines two active ingredients in a novel way, or provides a route of administration or mechanism of drug delivery that patients or doctors prefer over previous versions.
+A company may wish to create a new dosage form that is faster acting, combines two active ingredients in a novel way, or provides a route of administration or mechanism of drug delivery that patients or doctors prefer over previous versions.
 Also, a company may wish to seek approval for a new indication for an already-approved drug or carry out an Rx-to-OTC switch.
 Such new products often contain well-understood active ingredients that are present in existing, approved drug products (reference drugs); so, companies must only create a bridge between what is already known about the previously approved reference drug and the novel drug product or indication.
 The 505(b)(2) NDA pathway makes this possible.
-In Europe, a regulatory approval route similar to the 505(b)(2) pathway is the hybrid procedure based on Article 10 of Directive 2001/83/EC — Read more about the hybrid procedure >
+In Europe, a regulatory approval route similar to the 505(b)(2) pathway is the hybrid procedure based on Article 10 of Directive 2001/83/EC.

 505(b)(2) is particularly valuable for pharmaceutical and generics companies looking to alleviate competitive forces in their environments while still wanting to benefit from a development process that eliminates most nonclinical studies as well as extensive safety and efficacy tests.